codefinity/micro-continuum/README.md

 ## Usage

 ## Sponsor

-Kindly support the Developers of the project who spend considerable time, effort and money in

-  * Designing.
-  * Documenting.
-  * Reading the articles on the web abd identifying best practices.
-  * Buying and reading books to find best techniques to Architect the project.
-  * Writing maintainable code.
-  * Keeping the project up to date with latest tachnologies.

-Please Donate

-Credits will be given in Special Thanks section.

 ## Contributing
 You may contribute in several ways like creating new features, testing, fixing bugs, improving documentation, and examples.
 [Find out more](https://github.com/codefinity/micro-continuum/wiki/Contributing).